taste-technologists/taste-technologists.github.io/index.md

 ![](M3_RecViewRating.png)

 ### My Recipes Page
 The my recipes page will display all of the recipes that the user has added to the application.
 Here they can access the edit link to edit their own recipes.
+Users can also delete their own recipes.

 ![](M3_MyRecipes.png)